It’s that time of year again when the acorns are falling, and the squirrels are stocking up for winter.

 Dealing with performance is a bit like picking up acorns.

 If you pick up on problems early enough they can’t “germinate”.
-But left to fester they become much harder to deal with.
+But left to fester they become established and just like an oak tree sapling, they become so much harder to deal with.

 - Set expectations, so everyone in the team knows what’s expected of them and why